University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 Faculty who accrue sick leave may use up to three days of sick leave per calendar year for absence due to suspended operations, emergency closures, or inclement weather after all other paid leave is exhausted.

-All employees refer to BPPM 50.40 regarding suspended operations and emergency closures.
+All employees refer to UPPM 50.40 regarding suspended operations and emergency closures.

-All employees refer to BPPM 60.40 regarding staffing during suspended operations and emergency closures.
+All employees refer to UPPM 60.40 regarding staffing during suspended operations and emergency closures.

-Employees are eligible for paid leave for the sole purpose of participating in life-giving procedures.
+Employees are eligible for paid leave for the sole purpose of participating in organ donation and other life-giving procedures.
 Paid leave for participation in life-giving procedures:

 • Is not to exceed five days in a two-year period;